Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # What is EngageUI?
-### A simpler, keyboard-focused alternative to WIMP
+### A user-engagement focused UI paradigm alternative to WIMP
 EngageUI is a user-engagement focused UI paradigm
 that takes a temporal rather than spatial approach to the GUI.
 It is always focused on handling the user's current activity when engaging with the UI.